 While our hybrid classifier is reasonably accurate, it is quite slow.
 The SVM is trained via the standard batch (SMO) algorithm, which scales approximately quadratically with the number of examples.
 Hence, as more and more email arrives, the classifier requires unacceptably large amounts of time to train.
-In addition, batch training requires storing all of the training examples, which is undesirable for both practical and policy reasons.
+In addition, batch training requires storing all training examples, which is undesirable for practical and policy reasons.

 The goal of this research was to compare six state-of-the-art online classifiers to determine which would be best to deploy within TaskTracer.
-In our work, we have made the following assumptions:
+In our work, we made several assumptions:

-- Email messages are associated with exactly one activity (class).
-Although there are multilabel document classification methods, they are not nearly as mature as standard multi-class classifiers. - There are hundreds of classes. - The classifier must be trained online in time linear in the size of the email message and linear in the number of classes. - The set of classes changes over time as different activities rise and fall in importance.
+- Email messages are associated with exactly one class. - There are hundreds of classes. - The classifier must be trained online in time linear in the size of the email message and linear in the number of classes. - The set of classes changes over time as different activities rise and fall in importance.